 Chinese cast iron tea cups look hardcore and very metal

-Most cafes have a strong milk coffee bias.
+If I made a detailed list today, you’d see most cafes have a strong milk coffee bias.
 Maybe it’s because they can sell overly sweet flavouring; maybe it’s because it disguises poor beans and worse baristas.
 Who knows?
 Entire franchises have been built on the idea of selling milky sugary beverages that at some point might have involved coffee.
 Cafes that do good black coffee are far less common.
 Cafes that specialise in black coffee are even rarer.

 Ltd espresso bar actually does seem to specialise in high quality black coffee.
 Located on Brunswick Street near Pie Face and Reverends Fine Coffee, the cafe is very much an espresso bar.
 There is no food menu and seating does not go far past a few stools.
 In fact you can say a lot about Ltd espresso bar by listing the things it does not do or have.
 There is no decaf, no soy milk, and Luke does not charge the same for a long black as he does for a flat white.